MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 ### Design checklist

 Start your design strategy based on the design review checklist for Performance Efficiency for defining a baseline based on key performance indicators for Azure ExpressRoute.

-Plan for scaling the network to meet the demands of the workloads.
-Scaling can be achieved by upgrading the ExpressRoute circuit bandwidth, increasing the size of the ExpressRoute Virtual Network Gateway, and enabling FastPath for higher throughput.
-You may face downtime or extra costs if they did not plan for scaling correctly.
-You should scale correctly when it comes to circuit planning and gateway planning.
+Plan for scaling the network to meet the demands of your workloads.
+Failure to plan for scaling correctly may result in downtime or extra costs.
+Ensure proper scaling when it comes to both circuit planning and gateway planning.

-You should use [Azure Advisor](/azure/advisor/advisor-overview) to get monitoring suggestions for ExpressRoute resources.
-You should configure scalable gateways.
-Consider upgrading your virtual network gateway SKU to maintain performance in your network.
-For more information, see [ExpressRoute Virtual Network Gateway](/azure/expressroute/expressroute-about-virtual-network-gateways).

 > [!div class="checklist"]
 >
+> - **Test ExpressRoute gateway performance to meet work load requirements:** Use the Azure Connectivity Toolkit to test performance across your ExpressRoute circuit to understand bandwidth capacity and latency of your network connection.
+>
 > - **Plan for scaling your ExpressRoute circuits:** Choose the right ExpressRoute circuit SKU based on your scalability requirements through varied features and limits.
-The Local, Standard, and Premium SKUs offers different levels of connectivity, access, and performance capabilities, allowing organizations to choose the most appropriate option based on their specific needs.
 >
-> - **Plan for scaling your ExpressRoute circuits:**  Choose the right ExpressRoute Virtual Network Gateway SKU based on your scalability requirements through varied features and limits.
+> - **Plan for scaling your ExpressRoute Virtual Network Gateway:**  Choose the right ExpressRoute Virtual Network Gateway SKU based on your scalability requirements through varied features and limits.
 Take into consideration the performance, feature, and routing needs of your network when selecting the ExpressRoute Virtual Network Gateway SKU.
 >
 > - **Configure Scalable Gateways to automatically scale for performance:** Scalable Gateway allows you to scale up and down automatically with your gateway instances to accommodate performance needs.
 This feature is only available for the *ErGwScale* SKU.
 >
-> - **Enable ExpressRoute FastPath on your virtual network gateway:** Enable ExpressRoute FastPath for higher throughput and bypassing the gateway in the data-path.
+> - **Enable ExpressRoute FastPath on your virtual network gateway:** Enable ExpressRoute FastPath for lower latency, higher throughput, bypassing the gateway in the data-path.
 This feature is only available for the *ErGW3AZ* and *Ultra performance* SKU.
 >
 > - **Monitor performance targets with Connection Monitor:** Monitor the performance of your ExpressRoute connection to ensure that it meets your performance targets.
 >
-> - **Test ExpressRoute gateway performance to meet work load requirements:** Use the Azure Connectivity Toolkit to test performance across your ExpressRoute circuit to understand bandwidth capacity and latency of your network connection.
->
-> - **Increase the size of the ExpressRoute gateway.** Upgrade to a higher SKU for improved throughput performance between on-premises and Azure environment to meet your work load requirements.
->
-> - **Upgrade the ExpressRoute circuit bandwidth:** Upgrade your circuit bandwidth to meet your work load requirements.
->
 > - **Create or evaluate operation scheduling for your organization:** Schedule bandwidth-intensive operations such as backups at times of low production traffic.
 >
-> - **Enable ExpressRoute FastPath for higher throughput:** If you're using an Ultra performance or an ErGW3AZ virtual network gateway, you can enable FastPath to improve the data path performance between your on-premises network and Azure virtual network.
->
-> - **Monitor the ExpressRoute circuit and gateway metrics:** Monitor the performance of your ExpressRoute connection by setting up alerts based on ExpressRoute metrics to proactively notify you when a certain threshold is met.
+> - **Monitor ExpressRoute circuit, port, and gateway metrics:** Monitor the performance of your ExpressRoute connection by setting up alerts based on ExpressRoute metrics to proactively notify you when a certain threshold is met.

 ### Recommendations